fablabbcn/smartcitizen-docs/docs/Troubleshooting.md

 ### PM Sensor always reads 0ug/m3

 This issue has been detected after a batch from Plantower PMS5003 sensors during 2021 that yields 0ug/m3.
-A full explanation is detailed in the [forum](https://forum.smartcitizen.me/t/pm-sensor-always-reading-0-0/1649/21) and the fix was released in a branch in [V0.9.8](https://github.com/fablabbcn/smartcitizen-kit-21/tree/PMfix).
-The sensor operation is correct, and there is no need for hardware replacement.
+A full explanation is detailed [this AN](/assets/notes/2022_01_PM_INTERVALS.html) and in the [forum](https://forum.smartcitizen.me/t/pm-sensor-always-reading-0-0/1649/21) and the fix release is [V0.9.9](https://github.com/fablabbcn/smartcitizen-kit-21/releases/tag/0.9.9). **The sensor operation is correct, and there is no need for hardware replacement.**